One way or another, it looks like remote work is here to stay, at least to some degree.

-As such, you need innovative ways to tie your group together like never before.
-We are fortunate that technology has given us the means for many jobs to be performed away from a central office location.
+As such, you need innovative ways to bond your group together.
+We’re fortunate that technology has given us the means for many jobs to be performed away from a central office location.
 Internet connectivity, mobile devices and collaborative applications have become more sophisticated.
-The emergence of robust new technology, including tools powered by artificial intelligence, makes it even easier for employees to work from home — or anywhere — seamlessly and productively.
+The emergence of robust new tech, including tools powered by artificial intelligence, makes it even easier for remote employees to connect with colleagues and managers seamlessly and productively.

 But technology can’t supply the leadership and real unifying force your remote employees need.
 That depends on you.

 1. Put your communication efforts on overdrive

-Regular and informative communication is the lifeblood of a dispersed workforce.
-In fact, overcommunication is key.
+Regular and informative communication is the lifeblood of a workforce.
+For remote or hybrid teams, a bit of overcommunication works even better.
 Schedule regular calls with project teams to evaluate progress on their goals.
 Do the same with the full team.

-Make an extra effort to keep everyone who’s working from home in the loop on company and departmental news.
+Make extra effort to keep remote employees in the loop on company and departmental news.
 As a leader, you should give your take on any priorities that may be shifting.
 When done, step out of the way and entertain questions and comments.

-Consider conducting video conference calls rather than just audio ones.
-Seeing colleagues gives a sense of “we’re all in this together” and builds camaraderie.
+Consider conducting video calls rather than just audio ones, as seeing colleagues builds camaraderie.
 Be creative.
-What about online celebrations, such as a virtual birthday party?
-Other services such as Slack and Google Hangouts can help your employees keep in touch with each other throughout the day.
+What about online celebrations, such as a virtual birthday or work anniversary party?
+Plus, services such as Slack and Google Hangouts can help your employees keep in touch with each other individually and in smaller groups throughout the day.

 2. Show empathy